 Energy usage is one of the expenses small businesses are most likely to estimate.

-A great way to understand how much energy you’re using, identify ways to reduce your consumption and therefore save money, is by getting a smart meter installed.
+A great way to understand how much energy you’re using, identify ways to reduce your consumption, is by getting a smart meter installed.

 Contact your energy supplier to find out if your small business is eligible for an installation.